apecloud/industrial-vision-intelligence/README.md

 # industrial-vision-intelligence

+## Introduction
 IVI System is an innovative solution that combines traditional deep learning models, vision-language models, and large language models to address quality control and knowledge management challenges in industrial manufacturing.
+This project leverages the strengths of YOLOv8, CogVLM, Qwen-72B, and ViT-B-16 to create a comprehensive system for defect detection, analysis, and knowledge extraction.

+## Key Features
+### 1. Multi-Model Integration
+YOLOv8 for real-time object detection and defect identification CogVLM for detailed visual understanding and reasoning Qwen-72B for natural language processing and knowledge extraction ViT-B-16 for image embedding and similarity search
+### 2. Quality Control Pipeline
+Automated defect detection and classification
+Visual anomaly analysis
+Historical pattern recognition
+Real-time quality monitoring
+### 3. Knowledge Management
+Experience capture and digitalization
+Visual-textual knowledge base construction
+Intelligent defect analysis reporting
+Solution recommendation system